preciadotech/ActiveDirectoryLab/README.md

 <h2>Description</h2>
-I set up a Windows Server 2019 domain controller and connected a Windows 10 VM to the domain as part of my home lab on Azure.
-Below are the detailed steps I took to complete the setup.
+In my home lab, I set up an Active Directory Domain Services environment on Azure by creating two virtual machines: one running Windows Server 2019 as the domain controller and another running Windows 10 as a client machine.
+I installed and configured AD DS on the Server 2019 VM, promoted it to a domain controller, and created user accounts.
+On the Windows 10 VM, I configured network settings to communicate with the domain controller and joined the machine to the domain.
+After restarting, I successfully logged into the Windows 10 VM using domain credentials, ensuring the domain environment was fully functional for testing and learning purposes.
 <br />